jbrea/NestedStructInitialiser.jl/README.md

 comparing simulations with measurements.
 For example, the mass and radius of a ball are easy to measure, but we may want to find drag coefficients by comparing simulated trajectories with measured trajectories.
-To achieve this we can run an optimization method that runs the simulator with different values for the free parameters until simulations and measurements match.
+To achieve this we can run an optimisation method that runs the simulator with different values for the free parameters until simulations and measurements match.

 Nested structures are convenient to express choices (see example below).
-This package provides the function `parameters` to inspect the parameters of nested structures and the function `initialiser` to get an efficient constructor for nested structures that can be used in an optimization loop.
+This package provides the function `parameters` to inspect the parameters of nested structures and the function `initialiser` to get an efficient constructor for nested structures that can be used in optimisation.
 More specifically, we can tell the `initialiser` all the known parameters and it returns a function that takes as input a vector with length equal to the number of free parameters and outputs the nested structure.
+The number of free parameters is currently determined in the following way: for fields of subtype `Number`: 1, for fields of subtype `NTuple{N}`: `N` and for fields of subtype `SArray{S}`: `prod(S)`.

 ## Example